Updated on by Kate Gordon

 Read more about PR for SaaS in our recent article.

 When looking to secure funding or you’ve been allocated a bigger sales and marketing budget, then you’re going to need to look at scaling up.
 Hubspot says that, in order to establish a revenue or lead commitment based on your funnel metrics and revenue-growth goals, you should work backwards from the gross revenue amount that marketing is responsible for generating (generally around 40%).

 Sales and marketing shouldn’t always be focused on new customers either.
 According to KeyBanc Capital Markets, the median cost to acquire $1 of annual recurring revenue (ARR) for a new customer is $1.32.
 However, when using upselling to existing customers, the cost drops significantly to $0.71.

 6. Review and test

-Throughout your sales and marketing campaigns, track the number of visitors, trials and closed deals, and the conversion rates.
+Throughout your sales and marketing campaigns, track the number of visitors, trials and closed deals, and conversion rates.
 These conversion rates represent the ability to forecast future revenue and retention accurately.
-What’s more, it will impact staffing levels and future sales and marketing spend.
+What’s more, it will impact staffing levels and future sales and marketing spending.

 Review and test these metrics over time to ensure that you are continuing to improve them.
 It is important to measure the overall ROI from your lead generation activities.
 If things are working well, then putting more focus and resources on marketing and sales can not only ramp up leads and revenue, but also helps you stay one step ahead of your competitors.
 However, you should always check that scaling up in budget mirrors what you expect in terms of your KPIs.